SCHEDULE CHANGES: We will be closed on Wednesday, December 6 and Thursday, December 7.

 It’s that simple.
 You get a great treatment, customized to your needs, each and every time, regardless of how much you pay.

-Treatments are given in a relaxing community room
+Treatments are given in our relaxing community room

 Treatments last 45 minutes to 1 hour